 The best travellers are the best budgeters; this is no secret.
 Research the country or countries you are visiting before you go, get the inside scoop and be prepared.
 Set a daily allowance and stick to it.
 Exchange rates should also be researched in order to ensure you are getting the most from your money.
 Bargain travelling is a must, search for your train tickets, your plane tickets and your bus tickets (this is also another important reason to invest in a reliable piece of technology).
 Check into hostels or look for cheap hotels rather than splashing out on the luxury of popular hotels.

 Another important part of travelling cheap is being able to spot a bargain like a local.
 The best way to do this is find the local markets.
 An example of this is in Greece.
 I was recently staying in a hotel in Athens, that was surrounded by some amazing Greek markets.
 The Monastriaki flea market is a great place to pick up… pretty much anything and in terms of food, The Central Market is a must for local fresh produce and a chance to experience the local trade.
 Don’t be afraid to bargain for your buys, if you think something is overpriced and you wouldn’t pay for it at home, why pay for it because you are travelling?
 Markets are the best place to pick up a bargain and will also give you a great introduction to the locals.
+Check out this great travel blog to find out more ways to save money on your travels.

 (Source – PortzaAdventures.com)